This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 If it’s time to stop driving your career and success to help others for a bit, then taking a year off work to volunteer is a great option for a gap year.

-• If you have a particular skill or profession, then VSO have internships for retirees which bring inspiration, energy and vital practical skills to secure better healthcare, education and opportunities for poor communities in Africa and Asia.
+Internships: If you have a particular skill or profession, then VSO has internships for retirees which bring inspiration, energy and vital practical skills to secure better healthcare, education and opportunities for poor communities in Africa and Asia.

-• Teaching English abroad through the TEFL Academy is paid, and if you opt to teach English in India or Asia, you’ll certainly be helping people in dire need of education.
+Teaching English abroad: The TEFL Academy offers paid opportunities, and if you opt to teach English in India or Asia, you’ll certainly be helping people in dire need of education.

-• If you’re between 25-75 then Raleigh Expedition is an exciting opportunity to work alongside and support young people to become leaders who empower communities to create lasting change.
+Supporting others: If you’re between 25 and 75, then Raleigh Expedition is an exciting opportunity to work alongside and support young people to become leaders who empower communities to create lasting change.

-• Workaway is a slightly different deal.
+Workaway scheme: Workaway is a slightly different deal.
 It’s still volunteering but often working for individuals rather than communities or charities.
 This means there is more flexibility and the work required is varied and interesting and can be for days, weeks or months.
-From farm stays to small scale sustainable construction alongside more traditional roles Workaway operates in over 170 countries and excels at connecting travellers and hosts.
-Find out about Workaway pros and cons here.
+From farm stays to small-scale sustainable construction alongside more traditional roles, Workaway operates in over 170 countries and excels at connecting travellers and hosts.

-• If you’re looking for pedal to the metal action then how about an overland trip?
-Check out Overland Adventure Tours who have a couple of eight month long trips across Africa and South America.
+Go Overland: If you’re looking for a pedal-to-the-metal action, then how about an overland trip?
+Check out Overland Adventure Tours, who have a couple of eight-month long trips across Africa and South America.

-• Join a rally like the Mongol Rally for 10,000 miles of true adventure (and chaos!).
+Join a rally: The Mongol Rally for 10,000 miles of true adventure (and chaos!).
 This takes some serious planning and sponsorship, but you’ll make friends for life and have the most incredible experiences on the way.

 Consider renting your property for a steady monthly income during your gap year.
 If you have equity, you may want to sell for a lump sum you can draw on or invest.